Pair of D. B. Crockart guns

 Another of old James Crockart’s sons, David C. Crockart, went into the gunmaking business.
 However, he did not join his brothers, Robert and William in Blairgowrie, instead David went to America but after 10 years returned to Scotland where he joined a Mr. Michie in Stirling in 1877, the business known as Malloch, Michie & Crockart.

-In 1890, David dissolved the partnership with Mr. Michie and set up his own business at 44 George Street, Perth but this lasted only four years, the business being bought out by James MacNaughton & Sons, gunmakers, who occupied this address as a branch outlet of their Edinburgh business until 1909.
+In 1890, David dissolved the partnership with Mr. Michie and set up his own business at 44 George Street, Perth taking over the gunmaking business of Edward Paton, but this lasted only four years, the business being bought out by James MacNaughton & Sons, gunmakers, who occupied this address as a branch outlet of their Edinburgh business until 1909.
 David returned to Stirling where he acquired the business he had formerly been connected to, from Mr. Michie, it then being know as D. Crockart & Sons, King Street, Stirling.
 Like his father, David was a keen rifle shot, a member of the Stirling Rifle Volunteers, a game shot and of course, a keen angler.
 David C. Crockart died in 1922, but the Stirling shop continued business under the guidance of his son, Frank Bisset Crockart.
 Guns were made in the Stirling shop by Mr. Dyson.

 David’s other son, David Bisset Crockart (1879 - 1960) established his gun making business at 33 County Place, Perth in 1907.
 He took a practical interest in shooting, particularly rifle shooting, being treasurer and secretary of the Perth City & County Rifle Club for 35 years.
 The business moved twice during a period of seventy years right up to 1976, when the business closed.